Skip to main content

 3. DataSelf Date Option Filters

-DataSelf adds special Date Option fields to enhance reporting and filtering.
+DataSelf adds special Inv Date Options fields to enhance reporting and filtering.
 See the screenshot below.
-Usually, these Date Option fields match with the company’s fiscal period.
-Depending on your source system, these fields might come preconfigured to the calendar year or to the company’s custom fiscal year.
+Usually, these Date Option fields match with the company's fiscal period.
+Depending on your source system, these fields might come preconfigured to the calendar year or to the company's custom fiscal year.
 Consult DataSelf for details.
-Even though these fields are stored in a hierarchy, DataSelf used the hierarchy solely to group these custom fields together.
+Even though these fields are stored in a hierarchy, DataSelf used the hierarchy solely to group these custom fields together, not necessarily for a logical drilldown pattern.

 FYear, FQuarter, FMonth, and FY/M